 Hide Cameras in Birdhouses to Hide Outdoor Security Camera System

 You often want to hide your cameras from view when using an outdoor security camera system.
 But if you’re worried about the safety of your property, use birdhouses to conceal the camera.
 Place them around the property’s perimeter.
 As such, you can see the exterior and monitor activity inside the home.
 Also, you can put an LED light bulb inside the birdhouse to help illuminate the area if needed.

-Mount Cameras Under Eaves to Conceal the Outdoor Security Camera System
+Mount Cameras Under Eaves to Conceal the Outdoor Surveillance Camera System

 Placing your cameras under the eaves can be a good idea.
 That’s because it can help you hide your security camera under your home’s eaves without obstructing your view.
 Still, you can then cover the camera lens with black electrical tape.
 That will prevent prying eyes from seeing what you are recording.